freenas/freenas-docs/userguide/tn_vcenter.rst

    +-------------------------------+----------------+---------------------------------------------------------------------------------------------------------------------------------------+

-After entering this information, click the :guilabel:`Install` button to add the %brand% system as an object in vCenter Server.
+Enter the information, then click the :guilabel:`Install` button to add the %brand% system as an object in vCenter Server.
 From vCenter Server, click the object to create its datastores.

 In addition to the :guilabel:`Install` button, these buttons are